ImSwitch/ImSwitch/docs/api/api.imcontrol.rst

       Sets the recording mode to record a single scan.

-   .. method:: setRecModeScanTimelapse(secondsToRec: float, freqSeconds: float) -> None
+   .. method:: setRecModeScanTimelapse(lapsesToRec: int, freqSeconds: float, timelapseSingleFile: bool = False) -> None

       Sets the recording mode to record a timelapse of scans.